Edge Assisted Multi-Camera Vehicle Tracking Framework for Real-Time and Scalable Deployment: EASE-MCVT Framework

 \subsubsection{Self-Supervised Camera Link Model}

-For the MCVT problem, many previous studies (e.g., \citep{hsu2019multi}) introduce spatial--temporal constraints based on road layout and travel-time statistics to filter candidate trajectories between adjacent cameras.
-While effective, manually specifying these constraints is labor-intensive and impractical for large-scale deployments.
-Inspired by \citep{lin2025cityscalemulticameravehicletracking}, we adopt a \textit{self-supervised camera link model} that automatically learns these spatial--temporal relationships offline without requiring human annotations.
-The model consists of three major steps:
+To improve cross-camera association accuracy, many prior studies (e.g., \citep{hsu2019multi}) introduce the spatial-temporal constraints derived from road topology and travel-time statistics to filter infeasible matches and narrow down the searching space when linking tracklets across adjacent cameras.
+While effective, manually defining such constraints is labor-intensive and becomes impractical at city scale.
+Following on from our previous work \citep{lin2025cityscalemulticameravehicletracking}, we adopt a \textit{self-supervised camera link model (CLM)} that learns camera-to-camera spatial-temporal relationships offline without requiring human annotations.
+The model consists of three major steps.

-\textbf{(1) Identifying entry-exit under single camera scene.} For each camera $i$, we define the set of zones as

-These zones are obtained by clustering the first and last center-point locations of all single-camera trajectories, which reliably correspond to entry and exit regions in a given scene.
+\textbf{(1) Identifying entry and exit zones within each camera.} We first estimate a set of entry and exit zones for each camera view.
+Intuitively, entry zones correspond to regions where vehicles frequently appear (i.e., where tracklets start), while exit zones correspond to regions where vehicles frequently disappear (i.e., where tracklets end).
+For camera $i$, let $\mathcal{Z}_i$ denote the set of all discovered zones, with entry zones $\mathcal{Z}_i^{\mathrm{entry}}\subseteq \mathcal{Z}_i$ and exit zones $\mathcal{Z}_i^{\mathrm{exit}}\subseteq \mathcal{Z}_i$.
+Zones are obtained in two stages: (i) we cluster the start pixel locations and end pixel locations of all tracklets in camera $i$; (ii) for each cluster, we define the zone region by fitting an axis-aligned bounding box that encloses the cluster points.
+Each fitted region is treated as a candidate zone.
+Finally, we label each zone as an entry or exit zone according to the entry/exit density of tracklet starts and ends within that region.